The Aspen Throw

 • The rows switch how many stitches they are increased or decreased by.
 This is necessary to ensure the blanket has 90 degree right angles.

 • You can change the size of the blanket very easily.
-Please see “Changing Size” instructions on the next page.
+Please see “Changing Size”.

 • There are graphics in this pattern to help visualize the construction process.